 If you find yourself asking for multiple extensions, please reach out to me to discuss what's going on.
 I'll do the same if I feel that you've made a large number of extension requests.

 We use a Standards-Based Grading System in this course.
 This means that we live and breath the learning outcomes when thinking about assessing each one of you.
 Throughout each assignment (homework, quizzes, tests, coding interview, final exam, and course project), every question connects to at least one of the learning outcomes.
 Each time you answer a question, you are adding to the body of evidence about your understanding for each outcome.
-I use that entire body of evidence to evaluate where you end up for each learning outcome.
+We use that entire body of evidence to evaluate where you end up for each learning outcome.

 In an ideal world, we would report multiple grades to the Registrar; one for each of the Learning Outcome.
 However, we can only report a single letter grade.
 Thus, at the end of the semester, we are tasked with determining the most appropriate letter grade based upon the semester's worth of data on the Learning Outcomes and Learning Objectives for each of you.